Josh Kramer

 Me running down a gravel path with a waterfall to the left.
 I'm wearing a black windbreaker, a blue hydration pack, shorts, and a race bib.
 I have a relaxed yet focused look on my face.

-My wife Kristen and I live in Irondequoit, NY with our dog and 3 cats.
+My wife Kristen and I live in Irondequoit, NY with our daughter, dog, and 2 cats.

 Work

-I'm currently a member of the U.S Surgeon General's "Innovation and Design" team.
-Our team is working on creative ways to increase the general public's visibility into the initiatives of the Surgeon General's office.
-We are doing this with a well-designed web experience and plain language to increase accessibility.
-Interact with our work on the Surgeon General's Priorities page.
+Prior to that, I was a member of the U.S Surgeon General's "Innovation and Design" team.
+Our team worked on creative ways to increase the general public's visibility into the initiatives of the Surgeon General's office.
+We were doing this with a well-designed web experience and plain language to increase accessibility.

 Me and Dr. Vivek Murthy, U.S. Surgeon General.
 I'm in a checkered button-up, Dr. Murthy is in his official admiral uniform.